hvrt-vcs/hvrt/README.md

             Probably prefer shapes over colors to support color blind users.
-          - Perhaps a `hvrt unsafe` command could be added that can be used on local branches for things like `reorder` and `squash` (`replay`, again, is a terrible idea; just merge the branch).
+          - Perhaps a `hvrt unsafe` command could be added that can be used on local branches for things like `reorder` and `squash` (`replay`, again, is a terrible idea; just merge the branch and hide merged branches in the UI; or use in-order cherry-picking).
 Something like `hvrt push --force` should not exist; if someone needs to forcefully rewrite public (i.e. already pushed) history, they need to have direct access (e.g. ssh interactive shell) to the machine where the